College of William and Mary Data & Information Overview

 How Well Is College of William and Mary Ranked?

 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-College Factual ranked William & Mary as #61 out of 1,727 colleges and universities in the country on its 2020 Best Colleges list.
+William & Mary is ranked #73 out of 1,715 schools in the nation for overall quality on College Factual's 2021 Best Colleges list.
 This puts it in the top 5% of all schools in the nation.
-This is an improvement over the previous year, when William & Mary held the #66 spot on the Best Overall Colleges list.

 William & Mary also holds the #4 spot on the Best Colleges in Virginia ranking.